Talent acquisition is one of the most competitive and demanding fields in the world.

 Independent research from Clutch has named WebFX the

 Clutch has personally interviewed more than 250 WebFX clients to discuss their experience partnering with us.Read More Clutch Reviews

 SEO is the process of improving your website so that it shows up higher in the results of search engines like Google.

-The goal of SEO is to get different pages on your site to the #1 spot for specific keywords so you get more traffic and brand awareness than other talent scouts in your industry.
+The goal of SEO is to get different pages on your site to the #1 spot for specific keywords, so you get more traffic and brand awareness than other talent scouts in your industry.

 And while it’s true that not every person looking up your company is qualified for a position, SEO lets you have your pick when new talent finds you.

 Best of all, you don’t have to actively ask people to apply, and you don’t have to travel to get new talent face-to-face.
-With SEO, the talent finds you, you decide whether or not they’re qualified, and then you move forward on your terms.
+With SEO, the talent finds you, you decide whether they’re qualified, and then you move forward on your terms.

 With that kind of control, you can establish and maintain a consistent stream of new talent day after day.

 Hear What It’s Like to Work With WebFX!